Skip to main content

 Originally housed in the Binghamton University Theatre Department, these materials were transfered to Special Collections beginning in 2007 with the assistance of Professor Allan Jackson.

-These items were assembled between 1962 and 1995 by Don Watters (Theatre Department Chair 1962-1968), Alfred Brooks (Theatre Department Chair 1967-1981) and Allan Stuart Jackson (Curator of the collection 1968-2005).
+These items were primarily assembled between 1962 and 1995 by Don Watters (Theatre Department Chair 1962-1968), Alfred Brooks (Theatre Department Chair 1967-1981) and Allan Stuart Jackson (Curator of the collection 1968-2005).
 These three faculty members began acquisition of research materials as a part of the creation of a theatre department beginning in the autumn term of 1965.
 It was decided to center the collection on the period from approximately 1870 through the 1960s.

 The majority of the collection was acquired between 1964 and 1970.
 After 1970, budget limitations curtailed further acquisitions with the exceptions of gifts and the continuation of acquisition of library books and periodicals.